Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Introduction

 \section{Introduction}

-The \mis (\smis for short) problem asks, in its optimization form, for a~largest \emph{independent set} of its input graph $G$, i.e., a~subset of pairwise non-adjacent vertices in $G$.
+The \mis (\smis for short) problem asks for a~largest \emph{independent set} of its input graph $G$, i.e., a~subset of pairwise non-adjacent vertices in $G$.
 In its decision form, the input is a graph $G$ and an integer $k$, and the question is whether $G$ admits an independent set of size at least~$k$.

-Besides the ubiquitous usefulness that such a fundamental problem has within combinatorial optimization, and notably in the areas of packing, scheduling, and coloring, \smis (or equivalently \textsc{Maximum Clique}, the same problem in the complement graph) has as wide a range of applications as possible, as evidenced for instance in map labeling~\cite{Verweij99}, coding theory~\cite{Butenko02}, spatial scheduling~\cite{Eddy21}, genetic analysis~\cite{Abraham14}, information retrieval~\cite{Augustson70}, macromolecular docking~\cite{Gardiner00}, and sociometry~\cite{Forsyth46} (also see Butenko's thesis~\cite{Butenko03}).
-It is thus unfortunate that this problem is not only hard to solve but also very reluctant to being approximated.
-Indeed, the decision version of \smis is NP-complete~\cite{GJ79} and W$[1]$-complete~\cite{Downey95}, while its optimization version cannot be approximated within ratio $n^{1-\varepsilon}$ on $n$-vertex graphs, for any $\varepsilon > 0$, unless P$=$NP~\cite{Hastad96,Zuckerman07}.
+Besides the ubiquitous usefulness that such a fundamental problem has within combinatorial optimization, and notably in the areas of packing, scheduling, and coloring, \smis (or equivalently \textsc{Maximum Clique}, the same problem in the complement graph) has a~very wide range of applications, as evidenced, for instance, in map labeling~\cite{Verweij99}, coding theory~\cite{Butenko02}, spatial scheduling~\cite{Eddy21}, genetic analysis~\cite{Abraham14}, information retrieval~\cite{Augustson70}, macromolecular docking~\cite{Gardiner00}, and sociometry~\cite{Forsyth46} (also see Butenko's thesis~\cite{Butenko03}).
+It is thus unfortunate that this problem is not only hard to solve but also very resistant to approximation.
+Indeed, the decision version of \smis is NP-complete~\cite{GJ79} and W$[1]$-complete~\cite{Downey95}, while its optimization version cannot be approximated within a~factor $n^{1-\varepsilon}$ on $n$-vertex graphs, for any $\varepsilon > 0$, unless P$=$NP~\cite{Hastad96,Zuckerman07}.

-In spite of this, theorists and practitioners have put a lot of effort in designing efficient algorithms for \smis.
-In parallel to generically solving \smis via integer programming, highly performant exact and heuristic \smis solvers have emerged in the recent years, based on diverse methods such as kernelization and evolutionary approaches~\cite{Lamm17}, deep reinforcement learning~\cite{Ahn20}, graph neural networks~\cite{Pontoizeau21}, and dataless training (where backpropagation is applied to a loss function based instead on the input)~\cite{Alkhouri22}.
+In spite of this, theorists and practitioners have put a lot of effort into designing efficient algorithms for \smis.
+In parallel with generic approaches via integer programming, high-performance exact and heuristic \smis solvers have emerged in recent years, based on diverse methods such as kernelization and evolutionary approaches~\cite{Lamm17}, deep reinforcement learning~\cite{Ahn20}, graph neural networks~\cite{Pontoizeau21}, and dataless training (where backpropagation is applied to a loss function based instead on the input)~\cite{Alkhouri22}.
 On the theory side, exact exponential algorithms have been developed for decades culminating in a~running time below $1.2^n n^{O(1)}$~\cite{Xiao17}.